OUR APPROACH

 Over the past several years, we have witnessed a significant increase in the frequency, scope and sophistication of physical and cybersecurity attacks on critical infrastructure.
 FirstEnergy invests heavily in innovative and layered security measures that use both technological and physical barriers to protect critical transmission facilities and our digital communications networks.

 Threats don't always come directly from the internet.
 Physical access to critical systems is also closely monitored.
 We regularly perform vulnerability assessments at sites across our footprint.
-Substations and other critical infrastructure locations are increasingly protected with special fencing, monitors and intrusion alarms, and 24-7 monitoring at our security operations center.
+Substations and other critical infrastructure locations are increasingly protected with special fencing, monitors, intrusion alarms, and around-the-clock monitoring at our Security Operations Center.

 INFORMATION SECURITY